MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 # 4. Quiz

 There are some mistakes in the following design.
-Please try to find all the problems, which can cause detuning of the fundamental frequency, lower power level, higher current consumption and higher harmonic power level as well. (tip: 7 mistakes)
+Please try to find all the problems, which can cause detuning of the fundamental frequency, lower power level, higher current consumption, degenerated sensitivity and higher harmonic power level as well. (tip: 7 mistakes)

 <p align="center">
   <img src="files/Layout-Design-Guide/example.png">